 An animal permit is required for animals (except for domestic dogs and cats), reptiles, or fowl that are kept outside of a residence.
-An animal permit will not be issued for animals/reptiles regulated by the Florida Fish and Wildlife Conservation Commission or any other permitting agency.
+An animal permit will not be issued for animals or reptiles regulated by the Florida Fish and Wildlife Conservation Commission or any other permitting agency.

 A person applying for an animal permit must be the property owner or have permission from the property owner.
 In addition to any conditions that are made part of an animal permit, the applicant will be responsible for complying with applicable homeowners' association rules and regulations.